rubyaustralia/roro/2018/201806-rorosyd.md

 ^
-RORO has many sponsors, without which these meetups would not be possible, so again a big thanks to Airtasker, who've provided both our venue, and drinks tonight.<br />
+RORO has many sponsors, without which these meetups would not be possible, so again a big thanks to Airtasker who are an online and mobile marketplace supporting the future of work.
+They kindly provide both the venue and drinks tonight.<br />

 ---